leandrosardi/blackops/README.md

 gem install blackops
 ```

-Then, execute your ops from a Ruby script.
+Then, execute your ops from a Ruby script using the `source_local` method:

 ```ruby
 require 'simple_cloud_logging'